Kang-Ji-2048/Kang-Ji-2048/README.md

 Statistics Side
 - Multivariate linear regression
 - Stochastic processes (with a particular interest in Markov chain modelling)
-- Standard 1st year statistics (Confidence intervals, generating functions, Classical and Bayesian approaches to probability)
+- Standard 1st year statistics (Confidence intervals, generating functions, Classical and Bayesian approaches to probability, etc)
+- Standard 1st year mathematics (Multivariable calculus, linear algebra, etc)

 I also have a cloud practicitioners qualification for AWS, and attended a cybersecurity course subsidised by GCHQ for 2021 and 2022

 ### Favourite Quotes :)
 > Strange, it is a huge nothing that we fear - Seamus Heaney \
-> All models are wrong, some are useful - George Box
+> All models are wrong, some are useful - George Box \
+> Can I actually lock in for once please? - Me

 <!--